OS X Leopard - Are you sure you want to open it?

 I hope this helps other Leopard users as much as it has helped me - as any unnecessary clicks can really start to slow a work flow down.

-11 Responses to “OS X Leopard - Are you sure you want to open it?”
+34 thoughts on “OS X Leopard – Are you sure you want to open it?”

-THANK YOU!
+1. THANK YOU!

 This has been the most annoying feature about leopard, I can understand it for applications but php files?!
 And I don’t understand at all why they didn’t create any easy way to stop the warnings, even in Vista you can turn them of.